Want the perfect workout program?Take Quiz

 The one factor to consider is “why” are you bulking.
 Are you just trying to be fit and put on a bit of size but want to stay trim?
 Then you’d be better of using bulks at the shorter end of the cycle.
-Or, is your primary goal to put on some muscle mass?
+Or, is your primary goal to put on as much muscle mass as possible?
 You may find that going a bit longer works best for you.
 There’s really no right or wrong answer if you are happy with the results.

 If you didn’t do a dirty bulk, your cutting cycle should be shorter than your bulk.
 This is because, during your bulk, you put on muscle AND fat.
 During your cutting cycle, you are only going to be cutting (hopefully) fat.
 This means that you will be losing less weight than you gained since your muscle will be left behind.
 That being said, your cutting cycle generally ends once you get back below your desired weight.

 Once you are done with a cycle, you have two options.